Egypt & Jordan: A Tale of Two Civilizations

 Great Pyramid of Khufu (Cheops), Giza, Al Jizah, Egypt

 An exciting day ahead as we explore the last of the seven ancient wonders of the world still in existence!
 Morning we drive to visit Giza, capital of the Old Kingdom of Egypt.
 At the Necropolis of Giza*, we discover the Great Sphinx of Giza and the Great Pyramids.
 Each of these towering monuments took an average of 200 years and up to 100,000 workers to build.
 We may also enjoy an optional camel ride here.
-Afternoon visit the famous Museum of Egyptian Antiquities, home to an extensive collection of ancient artifacts, including the treasures from the Tomb of Tutankhamun.
-Optional tours to see the Royal Mummies and the new Grand Egyptian Museum (GEM) (subject to being open).
+Next, we visit Memphis and the Saqqara Step Pyramid, the world's first great stone structure.
 (B)

 Day 03: Cairo